 Does pregnancy affect memory?

-Several pregnancy hormones are blamed for causing forgetfulness in pregnancy, the hormones that have attracted the most attention are progesterone, oestrogen and cortisol, as the levels of these hormones increase dramatically.
+Several pregnancy hormones are blamed for causing forgetfulness in pregnancy.
+The hormones that have attracted the most attention are progesterone, oestrogen and cortisol, as the levels of these hormones increase dramatically during pregnancy.

 Studies illustrating how pregnancy affects memory

 Many studies have looked at the link between pregnancy hormones and memory.
-Pregnancy seems to alter the structure of the brain.
-Animal studies show that pregnancy hormones can affect the structure of neurones in the brain and these changes have been linked to altered memory ability in these animals.
-In general, the size of women’s brains seems to reduce slightly during pregnancy and may take up to two years to return to pre-pregnancy size.
-These deviations may seem surprising, but many physical changes occur in pregnancy, including changes to blood volume, blood pressure and how glucose is processed by the body.
+Interestingly, some studies show that pregnancy may alter the structure of the brain.
+Animal studies show that pregnancy hormones can affect the structure of neurones (brain cells) and these changes have been linked to altered memory ability in these animals.
+Astonishingly, the size of a woman’s brain seems to reduce slightly during pregnancy and may take up to two years to return to pre-pregnancy size.
+These deviations may seem surprising, but are just one of many physical changes that occur in pregnancy, including changes to blood volume, blood pressure and how glucose is processed by the body.

 Are there any other factors which cause pregnancy forgetfulness?